On this page

 The Moment of Silence

-Chain failures are rare with modern 12-speed groupsets, but they are catastrophic.
-Here is the realistic, non-marketing guide to surviving a drive-train disaster.
+Chain failures are rare with modern 12-speed groupsets.
+When they happen, they are catastrophic.
+Here is the realistic guide to surviving a drivetrain disaster in the field.

 Tools of the Trade: No Room for Error

 Jake’s Hack: Tape a spare master link to your derailleur cable housing.
-It’s always there, it’s impossible to lose, and you won't have to dig through your bags while your hands are covered in grease.
+It is impossible to lose in the mud.
+You will not have to dig through your clean saddle bag while your hands are covered in black grease.

 Related Read